- Have diabetes

-• have a family history of kidney disease or kidney failure
+- Have a family history of kidney failure, dialysis or kidney transplant

 It is also important to note people who have none of the risk factors above may also develop kidney disease.
 You can take the risk test for kidney disease online.